skyvers/skyve-cookbook/README.md

 This is called after the chartjs library has been downloaded.
 Multiple `loadJS` callbacks can be nested inside each other if multiple scripts are required for the page.

+Another example of injecting custom javascript can be found in the [Office edit view](https://github.com/skyvers/skyve/blob/master/skyve-ee/src/skyve/modules/whosinIntegrate/Office/views/edit.xml) in the whosinintegrate module of Skyve-ee.
+This manupulates the existing view to create a new button which opens an `iframe` in a Skyve popup window.

 **[⬆ back to top](#contents)**

 ### Adding Swagger Documentation to your REST API

 [Swagger](https://swagger.io/) is a documentation framework for REST APIs which allows external developers to explore your API and interact with your application.
 Swagger API definitions can be created manually, but it also provides libraries to automatically generate an API definition from annotations on your REST controllers.

-If you are defining your own API endpoints for your Skyve application, the following setup can be used to integrate Swagger to parse your API and be available in your Skyve project (_requires Skyve version >= 2019..._).
+If you are defining your own API endpoints for your Skyve application, the following setup can be used to integrate Swagger to parse your API and be available in your Skyve project (_requires Skyve version > 20190201_).

 #### Define the API Path